Marchenko1997/Instagram-Viewer/README.md

 🌟 **Instagram Viewer** is a web-based application that allows users to anonymously view Instagram stories, posts, saved stories, and reels.

-**Attention!!!** Backend was deployed to render.com with free of charge plan.
-Can be delay about 50 seconds whith first HTTP-request.
+⚠️ **Attention!!!** Backend was deployed to render.com with free of charge plan.
+Can be delay about 50 seconds with first HTTP-request.

 ![Home page](./public/frontpage.png)